meituan/YOLOv6/README.md

 - Speed is tested with MNN 2.3.0 AArch64.
 During the speed test, the arm82 acceleration is turned on, the inference warm-up is performed 10 times, and the cycle is performed 100 times.
 - Qualcomm 888(sm8350), Dimensity 720(mt6853) and Qualcomm 660(sdm660) correspond to chips with different performances at the high, middle and low end respectively, which can be used as a reference for model capabilities under different chips.
 - Refer to [Test NCNN Speed](./docs/Test_NCNN_speed.md) tutorial to reproduce the NCNN speed results of YOLOv6Lite.
-- Params and FLOPs of YOLOv6Lite are estimated on deployed models.

 </details>

 ## Quick Start